tock/book/src/key-hotp-access.md

 ### Signing Apps

 We can use Tockloader to add a hash to a compiled app.
+This will require Tockloader version 1.10.0 or newer.

 First, compile the app: